ajcr/ajcr.github.io/_posts/2015-5-02-Basic-guide-to-einsum.md

 - **Repeating letters between input arrays means that values along those axes will be multiplied together.
 The products make up the values for the output array.**

 In this case, we used the letter `j` twice: once for `A` and once for `B`.
 This means that we're multiplying each row of `A` with each column of `B`.
-Obviously this will only work if the axis labelled by `j` is the same length in both arrays (or the length is 1 in either array).
+This will only work if the axis labelled by `j` is the same length in both arrays (or the length is 1 in either array).

 - **Omitting a letter from the output means that values along that axis will be summed.**